slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A man must know his own destiny, because he must know what he was meant to be.
 But if he does not recognize it, then he is lost.
 He is also lost if — and it will happen only two or three times in his life — if he does not recognize Fate.
 By this I mean once, or twice, or at the very most, three times, Fate will reach out and tap a man on the shoulder.
 He usually says, ‘Go away, I’m busy,’ or ‘I don’t know you, so don’t bother me.’
 But if he has the imagination, he will turn around and Fate will point out to him what fork in the road he should take.
 If he has the guts, he will take it."
 -- George S. Patton
 > *"All my possessions for a moment of time." -- Queen Elizabeth*
+> *"Tradition is not to preserve the ashes, but to pass on the fire."
+-- Gustav Mahler*

-- history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu -->
+- history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu
+- no one is there anymore.
+-->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."